 DIY: Easy Alphabet Toothpicks for Sweet Treats

-Here it is.
-The best idea for last-minute celebrations and forgotten holidays!
+Here’s a terrific idea for last-minute celebrations and forgotten holidays!
+It works for graduation, new babies, mother’s day and father’s day, birthdays, new jobs, new houses, and on and on.
 You’ll want to bookmark or pin this one and keep it handy.
 It’s awesome because it looks special but only requires kindergarten-level crafting.
 Can you cut basic shapes out of paper with scissors?
 Then you’re good.

 Pick up some baked goods at the grocery store.
 Cupcakes are cute, but donuts or muffins or brownies (or cake or pie) work too.
 Grab your sweets and let’s get to work!